sindreslungaard/assert/README.md

 ### Examples

-Simple example of validating the length of a string
+Simple example of validating the character length of an interface and returning it as a string

 ```go
 package main